shankara-subramani/quik-app/README.md

 # qik-app ⚡️
-A cli app to get you started on with your own recipe
+A cli app to get you started with your own recipe

 ## Install